brittany-winters/connectwise-rmm-notes/README.md

 ---

+### 3. Diagnostics Lab

+- `diagnostics-lab/diagnostics-lab.md`
+  Simulates a support workflow for investigating endpoint performance issues using PowerShell.
+  The script logs CPU usage, RAM consumption, and system uptime to a timestamped log file.

+Includes real output, screenshots, and analysis of what those metrics mean — and how you'd respond to abnormal values.

+---

 ## Purpose

 This repo is focused on building a deeper understanding of endpoint support tooling, from patching to logging to automation.
 Each section is designed to mirror the real-world workflows seen in help desk, SOC, and MSP environments.